grafana/grafana/docs/sources/datasources/loki/_index.md

    The **Settings** tab of the data source is displayed.

-1. Set the data source's basic configuration options carefully:
+1. Set the data source's basic configuration options:

    | Name                | Description                                                                                                                                                         |
    | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |